-A conductor is a vital part of any ensemble performing music, acting as the director to keep the performers unified and on cue.
-A profession which dates far back into the Middle Ages, conducting has taken many forms and followed many traditions through the centuries, only taking on its most modern incarnation in the early 19th century as a dedicated, non-instrumented position.
+A conductor is a vital part of a music ensemble, acting as the director to keep the performers unified and on cue.
+A profession which dates far back into the middle ages, conducting has taken many forms and followed many traditions through the centuries, only taking on its most modern incarnation in the early 19th century as a dedicated, non-instrumented position.
 The classic image of a leader standing in front of an ensemble of musical artists using a thin wooden baton to direct the performance harkens back to the time of Felix Mendelssohn, who was the first to be credited with the modern baton's use.

-A musical director can be necessary to a variety of performing groups, from choirs, marching bands, orchestras, and other instrumented groups.
-The exact title of the position can vary depending on seniority or the specific type of group being directed, including "musical director" in an orchestral setting, "choral director" or "choirmaster" when directing a choir, "bandmaster" when the ensemble is primarily brass and percussion instruments.
-A musical director who has excelled in the field and achieved a certain level of seniority may gain the title of "maestro", a coveted honour and tradition.
+A conductor can be necessary to a variety of performing groups, from choirs, marching bands, orchestras and other instrumental groups.
+The exact title of the position can vary depending on seniority or the specific type of group being directed; 'musical director' in an orchestral setting, 'choral director' or 'choirmaster' when directing a choir, 'bandmaster' when the ensemble is primarily brass and percussion instruments.
+A conductor who has excelled in the field and achieved a certain level of seniority may gain the title of 'maestro', a coveted honour and tradition.

-Even before the final performance, a conductor must be able to direct musicians through rehearsal and give constructive criticism to ensure the best possible outcome.
-No matter the venue or title, to be a musical director is to be the leader of a group, applying personal understanding and expertise of musical composition as a whole to those who are familiar primarily with only specific elements of its performance.
+Even before the final performance, a conductor must be able to direct musicians throughout the rehearsals and give constructive criticism to ensure the best possible outcome.
+No matter the venue or title, the conductor is to be the leader of a group, applying personal understanding and expertise of musical composition as a whole to those who are familiar with only specific elements of its performance.

 The workplace of a conductor can vary greatly, from a school classroom to a world-renowned music hall.
 In the instances of amateur performances, the performance venue may take place in the same environment as rehearsals, such as a church or a recreational centre.
 As a conductor of a military band, the workplace may centre around a specific military base and requires him or her to be an enlisted member.